joonyoung-cv/joonyoung-cv.github.io/index.md

 I am a Senior Research Scientist at [Adobe Research](https://research.adobe.com/), San Jose, CA. I received my M.S and Ph.D. degrees in Electrical Engineering from KAIST, Korea in 2009 and 2015 respectively.
 During my graduate study, I worked at the Robotics and Computer Vision Lab with Prof. In So Kweon as my advisor.
 I was an intern at Adobe (San Jose, CA) in 2015 and 2014, and at Microsoft Reseach Asia (Beijing, China) in 2010.
 I received the B.S degree in Electrical and Electronic Engineering from Yonsei University, Korea in 2008.
 My research area includes computer vision, deep learning, and machine learning.

 **Industrial Highlights.**
-* Shot Angle/Size Filters in Stock, 2021
+* Shot Angle/Size Filters in Adobe Stock, 2021
 * Tech Excellence Award @ Adobe, 2021
 I received Tech Excellence Award at Adobe, given to ten technical employees at most each year. - *This is a peer-nominated award for employees who have made exceptional technical contributions to support our business.*
 * [Roto Brush 2](https://www.youtube.com/watch?v=FsSazQ1pRBU) in After Effects, 2020